digital2go/DiscoverSDK/README.md

 end
 ```

-On the root of your project where the Podfile was created run the following command to install the Discovery SDK as a dependency.
+On the root of your project where the `.podfile` was created run the following command to install the Discovery SDK as a dependency.

 ```ruby
 $ pod install
 ```

-## Configuring  Discovery SDK
+##  Permissions

-Add the following keys to the plist of your app.
-Discover SDK will need these permissions to track user location.
+Discover SDK will need location and bluetooth permissions.
+Add the following keys to  your App plist.

 - NSBluetoothPeripheralUsageDescription
 - NSLocationAlwaysAndWhenInUseUsageDescription